0atman/noboilerplate/scripts/16-rust-testing.md

 notes:

-If you run clippy with the --fix option, which can change your code if it is safe to do so, by default you will see this warning if you are not checked-in in version control.
+If you run clippy with the --fix option, which can correct your code if it is safe to do so, by default you will see this warning if you are not checked-in in version control.

 The cargo developers really have thought of everything!